Section Chief’s Welcome

 About the Section

 The Section of Nephrology at The University of Chicago is comprised of 16 faculty members, two Ph.D. scientists, eight postdoctoral fellows as well as a staff of over 20 research, administrative and clinical personnel that are devoted to a mission of excellence in research, patient care and education.
-The nephrology program is ranked by US News and World Reports at an outstanding renal program in the United States.
+The nephrology program is ranked by US News and World Report as one of the outstanding renal programs in the United States.

 The research opportunities in the Section of Nephrology are rich, and include avenues of investigation into both clinical and basic science aspects of Nephrology.
 Clinical research programs include NIH-funded research in autosomal dominant polycystic kidney disease (ADPKD), kidney stones, acute kidney injury, hypertension, vitamin D metabolism, metabolic bone disease, renal imaging and vascular physiology, as well as industry-sponsored work in end stage renal disease (ESRD), anemia management in chronic kidney disease and ESRD and transplantation.
 Basic science research is in the areas of acute kidney injury, oxalate epithelial transport, renal epithelial cell biology, proteomics in nephrolithiasis and urinary exosomes.
 Our research activities are mainly supported by the National Institutes of Health and includes non-federal granting agencies such as the American Heart Association and the PKD Foundation.